njoubert/inheritance.js/INHERITANCE.md

 *Factory function*: Forget about constructors, just create a function that initializes the object.
 This is not unreasonable.

+#### New in ECMAScript 3.1: Object.getPrototypeOf()

+Apparently I'm not the only person annoyed by `instanceof` breaking when you use prototypal inheritance.
+You can now call `getPrototypeOf()` on any object, and get the prototype.
+You can now write an interative method that traverses the actual `[[Prototype]]` chain to check whether one object is an instance of another object.
+Still messy and ugly (given that it's not baked into the language) but a whole lot better than what we currently have.

 *CODE:*

     Object.create = function(o) {